Enerep/App-Contest/README.md

 # Capabilities:
 * **_Voice Command Feature:_**
 "Should I go for a run or read a book?"
 Just ask aloud.
 Dice Decide's voice recognition allows you to speak your options into existence.
-The app listens, understands, and rolls the virtual dice, delivering a decision with a clear, articulate voice response.
+The app listens, understands, and rolls the virtual dice, delivering a decision with a clear educated text response.

 * **_Visual Decision-Making:_**
 Can't decide between the red dress or the blue one?
 Take a picture of both, and let Dice Decide choose for you.
 The app's visual recognition capabilities analyze the images and, with a roll of the AI dice, select the outfit that suits your day best.

-* **Personalized Experience with "About Me":**
+* **Personalization feature**
+DiceDecide's "Personlization" section allows you to personalize your decision-making experience using data integration.
+With one tap you can sync your data for more personalized decisions.
+DiceDecide can use calendar, emails, live location, past data, and more to choose the optimal decision in any scenario.
+_We are dedicated to boosting your productivity through schedule integration all the while maintaining user privacy._

-DiceDecide's "About Me" section offers a personalized decision-making experience.
-Sync your email for quick decision-making on invitations, link your calendar to help choose between events, and provide your location for tailored decisions based on weather and time of day.
+For example, sync your email for quick decision-making on invitations, sync your calendar to help choose between events, or provide your location for tailored decisions based on weather and time of day.
 This optional personalization allows DiceDecide to consider your schedule, preferences, and current situation when making decisions for you.

 # Prototype _(Figma)_:
 [Figma Prototype of DiceDecide](https://www.figma.com/proto/NB4CRy1cHBQgNuOeH00CWF/Dice-Decide?type=design&node-id=46-90&t=Ouuw42HPaf4V0Pc9-1&scaling=scale-down&page-id=0%3A1&starting-point-node-id=46%3A90&mode=design)